 Side Hustles Preppers Should Avoid

-If you own a home and have spare room, you could open up your home to strangers for quite a bit of money.
+If you own a home and have a spare room, you could open up your home to strangers for quite a bit of money.
 I personally know someone that opens up their entire home to Airbnb and uses the proceeds to not only pay their mortgage, but it allows them to travel the world!
-She is visiting Columbia as I type and is enjoying the jet-setting life simply by setting up her home as a 21st century hotel.
+She is visiting Ireland as I type and is enjoying the jet-setting life simply by setting up her home as a 21st-century hotel.
 This does not mesh well with a prepper’s philosophy, however, but there is definitely some increased risk of letting strangers into your home.

 A fancy name for reselling, this is gaining some traction because it looks so darn simple.
 The main narrative goes that you buy some stuff off the clearance rack at Walmart and then turn around and sell it at full price on Amazon, pocketing the difference.
 The downside here is that you are not building anything and it 100% requires your attention and time.
 If you are not actively buying and reselling, you are not making any passive income.
 It can still be exciting to witness, though.
 Check out this guy that made a huge haul on Millennial Monopoly: